Set-Theoretically Perfect Ideals and Residual Intersections: Free approach and -minimally generated ideals

+When $R$ is a Cohen-Macaulay local ring, the ideal $\tau$ in the above definition is a perfect ideal, meaning it is a Cohen-Macaulay ideal with finite projective dimension.
+Consequently, one can describe $J$ in \autoref{DFA} as set-theoretically Cohen-Macaulay or set-theoretically perfect.
+The notion of set-theoretically Cohen-Macaulay ideals in a regular local ring was first introduced in \cite[page 599]{EisMustStillman}.
+Singh and Walter in \cite{SinghWalter} show that for a smooth elliptic curve $E_{\mathbb{Q}}\subset \pp^2_{\mathbb{Q}}$, the defining ideal of $E_{\mathbb{Q}}\times \pp^1_{\mathbb{Q}}\subset \pp^5_{\mathbb{Q}}$ is not set-theoretically Cohen-Macaulay.

+We observe that when $R$ is not necessarily Cohen-Macaulay, any set-theoretically perfect ideal admits a free approach.
+However, the converse does not hold in general.

-\begin{Definition} Let $R$ be a ring and $J$ an ideal of $R$ .
-A {\bf free approach} to $J$ is an acyclic bounded complex of finitely generated free $R$-modules, $F_{\bullet}: 0\ra F_{s}\ra\ldots \ra F_{1}\ra F_{0}\to 0$, such that $s=\Ht(J)$, $F_{0}=R$, $H_{0}(F_{\bullet})= R/\tau$, $\tau\subseteq J$ and $\sqrt\tau=\sqrt J.$ \end{Definition} When $J$ is generated by a regular sequence, the Koszul complex is the free resolution of $R/J$.
+When $J$ is generated by a regular sequence, the Koszul complex is the free resolution of $R/J$.
 Thence, a free approach can be applied to any ideal whose radical is the same as the radical of $J$.
 That is, \textit{set-theoretic complete intersections} admit free approaches.
 In the case of characteristic $p>0$, this class contains all ideals of height $n-1$ in the ring $R=k[x_{1},\ldots,x_{n}]$ or $R=k[[x_{1},\ldots,x_{n}]]$, where $k$ is a perfect field \cite{CowiskNori}.
 A famous question posed by R. Hartshorne \cite[Exercise 2.17]{Hartshorne} asserts that ``every closed irreducible curve in $\mathbb{P}^{3}$ is a set-theoretic intersection of two surfaces.''
 This problem is known to have an affirmative answer for several families of monomial curves in positive characteristics and some special rational monomial curves in characteristic zero, including Cohen-Macaulay ones \cite{Hartshornecharp, Ferrand, Thoma, RobbianoValla}.
 The problem remains widely open in characteristic zero and for non-monomial curves.

 Unlike free resolutions, not every ideal in every ring admits a free approach. \autoref{PCM} follows from the {\it new intersection theorem} \cite{FoxbyII, HochsterTopics,RobertsIntersection}.
 See also \cite[Corollary 9.4.2]{bruns1998cohen} for further details. \begin{Proposition} Let $R$ be a Noetherian ring.
 If $J$ is an ideal of height $s$ that admits a free approach then \begin{enumerate} \item[(i)] $\Ht(\fp)=s$ for any $\fp\in \min(J)$, \item[(ii)] $\depth(R_{\fp})\geq s$ for any prime ideal $\fp\supseteq J$. \item[(iii)] $\grade(J)=\Ht(J)=s$ \end{enumerate} In particular, $R_{\fp}$ is Cohen-Macaulay for any $\fp\in \min(J)$. \end{Proposition} \begin{proof} We keep the notation in \autoref{DFA}.
 Let $\fp\in \min(J)$.
 Since $\sqrt\tau=\sqrt J$, $\tau_{\fp}$ is a $\fp R_{\fp}$-primary ideal with finite free resoltion of length $s$.
 The new intersection theorem implies that $s\geq \dim(R_{\fp})$.
 Since $\Ht(\fp)\geq \Ht(J)=s$ part $(i)$ follows.